Zywave/booster/src/_areas/design-system/components/tables.md

 ##### No results

-If there are no results returned from a search, inform the user with a message.
+If there are no results returned from a search, inform the user with a message, view [Empty states](https://booster.zywave.dev/design-system/patterns/empty-states/).

 ![Example of a table with no search results.](/images/table-searching-noresults.svg "Example of a table with no search results.")